YtaloWill/YtaloWill/README.md

 - :computer: I'm programming lover since 2015 when I automate my school homework using pascal for the first time with 14yo.
 I never stop after this.

-- :book: Student in FATEC São Caetano - Software Analysis and Development
+- :book: Graduated in FATEC São Caetano - Software Analysis and Development

 Send a message, we can talk, I don't bite